The regular procedure is regulated by Book 6 (right to asylum and other international protections, articles L510-1 to L.597-1) of the CESEDA.

 Asylum seekers have the possibility to be accompanied by a third person, either a lawyer or a representative of an accredited NGO.[28]
 In a Decision of 2 July 2019,[29] OFPRA’s Director-General updated and further detailed the conditions for the organisation and the proceedings of an interview in a presence of a third party.

-The third party has to give prior notice of her/his presence at the interview.
+The third party has to give prior notice of their presence at the interview.
 However, since COVID-19, OFPRA requires a 48 hours prior notice.
 Asylum seekers with disabilities may also ask OFPRA to be accompanied by their health worker or by a representative of an association providing assistance to people with disabilities.
 The absence of a third person does not prevent OFPRA from conducting the interview.
-The third person is not allowed to intervene or to exchange information with the asylum seeker or the interpreter during the interview, but they can formulate remarks and observations at the end of the interview (except for the health worker or association helping persons with disabilities) These observations are translated if necessary and written down in the interview report.
-The interview is also fully recorded.
+The third person is not allowed to intervene or to exchange information with the asylum seeker or the interpreter during the interview, but they can formulate remarks and observations at the end of the interview (except for the health worker or association helping persons with disabilities, who may not speak).
+These observations are translated if necessary and written down in the interview report.
+The interview is also fully audio-recorded.
 Neither the third party nor the asylum seeker have the right to record the interview.
 The content of the interview and any notes taken are confidential and must not be disclosed by the third party, without prejudice to the necessities of a subsequent appeal.

 The asylum seeker or the third person can ask to read the interview report before a decision is taken on the case.
-At the end of the interview, the asylum seeker and the third person who accompanies him or her are informed of their right to have access to the copy of the interview.
-The latter is either immediately given to the asylum seeker or sent to them before a decision is taken.[24]
+At the end of the interview, the asylum seeker and the third person who accompanies them are informed of their right to have access to the copy of the interview.
+The latter is either immediately given to the asylum seeker or sent to them before a decision is taken.[30]
 OFPRA Decision of 2 July 2019 allows for the possibility of providing further comments or documents after the interview, within a reasonable time-limit not hampering the decision-taking.

 Interpretation